AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxParameter.rst

 To check for availability of this param type, a plugin may check the host property :c:macro:`kOfxParamHostPropSupportsStrChoice`.

-StrChoice parameters may also be reordered and/or hidden using :c:macro:`kOfxParamPropChoiceOrder`; see the previous section.
+StrChoice parameters may also be reordered using :c:macro:`kOfxParamPropChoiceOrder`; see the previous section.

 Available since 1.5.